Rasvanth28/Roboball-Detector/README.md

 # Roboball-Detector
-A YOLOv8-based model for detecting footballs in RoboSoccer environments.
-Trained on a custom dataset (80% train, 10% val, 10% test) with augmentation techniques like brightness and blur.
-Optimized for real-time detection on images and videos.
-Built using Google Colab + Ultralytics YOLOv8.
+A deep learning model for detecting footballs in RoboSoccer environments using YOLOv8.
+Trained on a custom dataset with 80% training, 10% validation, and 10% testing split, leveraging data augmentation techniques like brightness and blur adjustments.

+🚀 Features
+✅ Custom YOLOv8 training with optimized epochs and anchor tuning ✅ Robust dataset creation from RoboSoccer footage
+✅ Handles varying lighting and ball sizes for improved accuracy ✅ Real-time detection tested on images and videos

+📌 Key Learnings
+Understanding model performance metrics (mAP, box loss, confidence levels) Importance of dataset quality and augmentation for better generalization Leveraging GPU acceleration for faster training
+🔗 Trained model hosted on Roboflow | Built using Google Colab + Ultralytics YOLOv8